cncf/tag-app-delivery/website/content/en/wgs/infra-lifecycle/charter/_index.md

 ---
 title: Infrastructure Lifecycle Working Group Charter
-description: This charter outlines the mission and strategies of the Infrastructure Lifecycle Working Group (WG).
+description: This charter outlines the mission, scope, deliverables, and long-term vision of the Infrastructure Lifecycle Working Group.
 ---

 ## Problem Statement